tomviolin/cyclogger/README.md

 The Hall sensor allows a program on the Pi (`cyclogger.py`) to record the timing of the pulses to calculate speed and etc.  Speeds are estimated assuming a 26-inch wheel.

-Timings and esimated speed are recorded to daily csv files as well as a sqlite3 database.
+Timings and estimated speed are recorded to daily csv files as well as a sqlite3 database.
 There is also code in there for a rudimentary ncurses display of speed vs. time.
 It is now disabled in favor of a web interface which is much easier to read.